ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Architecture and Training Details

 All baselines process visual and tactile inputs as \(224 \times 224\) RGB images.
 For ViT-based architectures, these inputs are divided into \(16 \times 16\) non-overlapping patches, resulting in \(196\) patches per modality.
 Each patch is linearly projected into an embedding space of dimension \(D=384\), with modality-specific tokens further enriched using positional encodings.

-For multi-scale positional fusion, we employ a non-linear projection layer implemented as:
+For multi-stage positional fusion, we employ a non-linear projection layer implemented as:

-where \(H=768\) is the hidden dimension.
+where \(D_h=768\) is the hidden dimension.
 The transformer encoders use standard ViT components, including multi-head self-attention and feed-forward networks.
 The multi-head self-attention mechanism comprises \(h\) attention heads, where each head operates on a subspace of dimensionality \(d_k = D/h\), facilitating complex cross-modal interactions.
 The feed-forward networks are implemented as two-layer perceptrons with GeLU activations, enabling non-linear transformations of the attention outputs.
 Layer normalization and residual connections are applied throughout to stabilize training.

 The architecture scales with \(L\) transformer layers, configured as 6 layers for supervised tasks and 12 layers for self-supervised pre-training.
 We use the same number of heads $h$ as layers \(L\) in each setting.
 We train the models in both supervised and self-supervised (SSL) paradigms using a learning rate of \(1\times10^{-4}\), weight decay of \(0.1\), and a cosine warmup scheduler.
 For supervised classification tasks (e.g., \textit{Category}, \textit{Hardness}, \textit{Texture}), we employ a batch size of 64, and random augmentation~\citep{cubuk2019randaugmentpracticalautomateddata} for data augmentation.
 For SSL training with MAE, target an effective batch size of 1024 via gradient accumulation, and apply random resized cropping as the augmentation strategy.
 A masking ratio of 75\% is used to promote robust representation learning.
+Crucially, these augmentations are applied independently to the visual and tactile streams.
+This deliberately breaks pixel-level spatial alignment during training, forcing the model to rely on global, shift-consistent structural correspondences rather than fixed geometric calibration.